(Okubo - Sushi). 5155-6655

 Tsukiji-Shijo 5-2-1 #6.
 Open 5am-1pm.
 Closed Sun, some Wed.

-This popular inner-market Tsukiji shop has great fish but long lines, as there are only thirteen seats.
+This popular inner-market Tsukiji shop has great fish but long lines of tourists, as there are only thirteen seats.
 Budget around Y4500 for breakfast.

 Tsukiji-Shijo 5-2-1 #6.
 Open 5am-2pm.
 Closed Sun, some Wed.